Am I at increased risk for COVID-19?

 The mucus layer is a critical first step to avoiding infection.
 This moist layer creates both a physical barrier and an immune system barrier from the outside world to the lungs.
 Dryness decreases this important surface immunity, making the airways and lung tissue more vulnerable to infection.

-2. Lung disease, a common problem, increases risk for complications if infection does occur.
+2. Lung disease, a common problem, increases the risk for complications if infection does occur.

 About 10% of patients have interstitial lung disease (ILD) with symptoms.
 Many more (up to 50% plus) have signs of ILD on high-resolution CT.
 Moreover, there are many other types of lung disease that Sjogren’s patients have, often undiagnosed.
 Lung disease is a known risk factor for COVID-19 complications.